Answered By: Alison Gowers Last Updated: Jun 24, 2020 Views: 1080

 - Honours and postgraduate research students are able to use our Document Delivery service, whereby an article can be copied from a journal at another library and delivered to UNDA.
 Please refer to the 'Document Delivery' link below, to find out how you can access this service.

-If you need further assistance, contact you Liaison Librarian, who will help you locate older journal articles, or arrange for document delivery.
+If you need further assistance, contact your Liaison Librarian, who will help you locate older journal articles.